 Also, you will find an expert-drafted employment contract template available for free download!

 Also known as Employment Agreement, Employee Contract, Job Contract, or Contract of Employment, an Employment Contract is a legally enforceable document formed between an employer and an individual employee, which defines all terms and conditions of the employment relationship.

 It is signed when a new employee comes on board in the job position provided by the employer.
-The employment contract shall detail the obligations, duties as well as responsibilities of the employee towards the employing party, and vice versa.
+Unlike normal employee forms, an employment contract shall detail the obligations, duties as well as responsibilities of the employee towards the employing party, and vice versa.
 Meanwhile it may serve as legal protections for the benefits and rights of both parties.

 Once signed by both parties, the employment contract shall remain active throughout the tenure of the signing employee, unless otherwise agreed.

 The employed party is suggested to give the employment contract a careful read before signing it.